 Truss has launched her so-called ‘plan for growth.’
-This article shows that the likely impact of that plan is to redistribute wealth upwards at an increasing rate, impoverishing most of the UK population.
+History shows that the likely impact of that plan is to redistribute wealth upwards at an increasing rate, impoverishing most of the UK population.

 The post-war period 1945-1980 was known as the Golden Age of Capitalism; the period from 1980-2015 was the age of Market Capitalism.
 The three charts below highlight some of the key differences between these two periods.